• Skip to primary navigation

 Sprinkle chili powder onto a cutting board, and roll the log into it.
 You may need to use your fingers to sprinkle the chili powder and pat it into the roll in order to get it completely covered.

-What type of cheese is best for a Cheese Roll?
+What type of cheese is best for a Cheese Log?

 Cream cheese is essential for holding the cheese roll together.
 The shredded cheese, however, can be varied.
 You can use colby jack, monterey jack, cheddar, longhorn, or Swiss in a cheese roll.